ahsanmemon/Cool-Research-and-Courses/README.md

 <a href="https://www.youtube.com/playlist?list=PLqYmG7hTraZCDxZ44o4p3N5Anz3lLRVZF">Introduction to Deep Leaning</a> went live in February 2020.
 This series of lectures gives you an amazing perspective on cutting edge research with regards to reinforcement learning and some of the other relevant domains that are more au courant these days.
 More importantly, I found them to be really eye-opening in terms of the more daunting challenges such as Scent Detection, AGI and the likes. impact I wasn't able to spare time to watch the Reinforcement part though but I will return back to it once I have the time.<br>

 <a href="https://www.udemy.com/course/deeplearning/learn/lecture/6743222?start=0#overview">Deep Learning A-Z</a> is a comprehensive course for deep learning enthusiasts.
-I would say it is more for beginners rather than experts, but with a video content of over 20 hours, it touches many aspects of the practical side of deep learning with Tensorflow and related frameworks.<br><br>
+I would say it is more for beginners rather than experts, but with a video content of over 20 hours, it touches many aspects of the practical side of deep learning with Tensorflow and related frameworks.<br>

-<h5>2020</h5>
+<h5>2017</h5>
 <a href="https://www.coursera.org/specializations/deep-learning">deeplearning.ai's flagship course that I feel is one of the best courses out there about deep learning.
 I think this course builds the foundations of deep leanring really well but one needs to do a tensorflow/keras/pytorch specialzation on top of it to really be able to implement this knowledge in the market.<br>